Soumya1432/Tailwind-tutorial/Basic-01/readme.md

  ----> On medium screen and up , we actually want it to be a flex row, which is a horizontal

- Q.1 How to write 10 div short term div{Item $} *10  , here $=number sign ,
+***Q.1 How to write 10 div short term div{Item $} *10  , here $=number sign ,
+***Q.2 What is Z-index?
+= The indexes is kind of the placement on how far away from you or how far towards you towards the screen